Updated 6 Nov 2020

 Either way the principle of causality, the foundational principle of thermodynamics, is called into question.
 But which is it?
 Can causality run backwards in time, to the uncommunicative extent allowed by quantum entanglement? or, is causality in fact relative to the observer and not an absolute property of the physical world?
 In the worst case, might both be true?

 A small variation on the experiment sheds some light on this.
 In essence the experimenter is given a switch which forces the quantum state of the particle at one detector, while the other particle is still in flight.
-The switch is arbitrarily set while both particles are in flight.
+They arbitrarily set the switch while both particles are in flight.
 Now, one of the relativistic observers sees the free detector triggering first and apparently causing the choice of setting for the switch.
 Short of granting an inanimate detector some psychic power of telekinesis, that impression has to be a mistake.
 The idea that causality might be relative to the observer has such unacceptable consequences that we may safely discard it.
 The conclusion seems inescapable that the setting of the switch caused the remaining chain of events even though its effect on the other detector appeared to occur first, a phenomenon known as retrocausality.

 This drives us back to the only remaining possibility, that quantum entanglement must indeed be able to propagate backwards in time.
-We sdhould not be too distressed at this possibility in principle, for it has a long heritage in the sum-over-histories derivation of the quantum wave function and in the related Wheeler-Feynman absorber theory.
+We should not be too distressed at this possibility in principle, for it has a long heritage in the sum-over-histories derivation of the quantum wave function and its classical predecessor Wheeler-Feynman absorber theory.
 That the standard equation evolves forwards in time is a consequence of these fundamentals: change the histories to be summed by adding entanglement to the mix and we cannot be too surprised if the temporal as well as the spatial locations of the two quanta stop obeying the old rules.
 In essence, it is just the acknowledgement that quantum nonlocality is a nonlocality in time as well as in space.
 To a relativist, space and time are not wholly distinguishable anyway, so anybody hoping one day to reconcile the two theories will more likely feel relief than distress at this news.

 Historically, thermodynamics is a macroscopic theory of energy flow and its key concept, entropy, is measured in units of energy per degree of temperature.
 Spontaneously changing from one state to another more stable one increases the entropy of the system and, since the initial state was the cause of the change and the subsequent state its effect, the arrow of time ensures that entropy will always increase over time.
 As our modern understanding of temperature as energetic particles developed, a theory of statistical mechanics arose describing the motions of those particles and deriving the laws of thermodynamics from them.
 In this, the number of possible "microstates" of every particle in a system is key, with entropy being defined in terms of this number: as time goes by, the number of possible states available to a system inexorably increases and there is no going back.
 For example a broken glass has many more possible states than a glass in one piece, so it is not possible for the glass to reassemble itself.
 To put it another way, the number of possible microstates is driven inexorably to increase by the arrow of time.